 - Updates will be posted on this website and NextDoor.

 Where does my private plumbing start?

-The property owner maintains water pipe from the end of meter box (including tail piece) to building(s).
+The property owner maintains a water pipe from the end of the meter box (including tailpiece) to building(s).
 The property owner is responsible for pipes and fixtures in the buildings and wastewater pipes until the edge of street or street right-of-way (varies).
 Charlotte Water maintains water meter up to and including the meter yoke assembly, meter box, and water and wastewater pipes under the public street.

 Does my plumbing need to be replaced?